BruceEckel/ThinkingInPython/src/Jython.rst

 pattern, which adds an interpreted language to your program to allow the end user to easily customize a solution.
-If the application user needs greater run time flexibility, for example to create scripts describing the desired behavior of the system, you can use the *Interpreter* by creating and embedding a language interpreter into your program.
+If the application user needs greater run time flexibility, for example to create scripts describing the desired behavior of the system, you can use *Interpreter* by creating and embedding a language interpreter into your program.